Frequently Asked Questions

 What does the curriculum consist of during each phase?

-The didactic curriculum is designed to provide students with basic science knowledge, concepts of health care and disease as well as medical history and physical examination skills.
-The clinical curriculum consists of rotations in family medicine, internal medicine, obstetrics and gynecology, pediatrics, surgery, psychiatry, emergency medicine, infectious disease, a clinical selective, and a clinical elective.
+The didactic curriculum is designed to provide students with basic science knowledge, concepts of health care and disease, as well as medical history and physical examination skills.

 How many candidates are accepted to the Department of Physician Assistant Studies?